Moving to Denmark

 When we asked expats and global nomads about the quality of medical care in Denmark, they replied:

 "Denmark offers a comprehensive healthcare system that is funded by the government and is available to all citizens and foreign residents.
 The public healthcare system in Denmark is of high quality and provides a wide range of services, including preventive care, primary care, specialist care, hospital care, and mental health services.
 All Danish citizens and foreign residents are eligible to receive healthcare services through the public system, and expats in Denmark can use the public healthcare system by registering with a local doctor and paying a small fee.
-Expats can also purchase private health insurance to cover additional services not provided by the public system," commented one expat who moved to Denmark.
+Expats can also purchase private health insurance to cover additional services not provided by the public system," remarked one expat in Denmark.

 What are medical services in Denmark like?